jordanccox/scientific-calculator/README.md

 ## Overview:

 This is a simple calculator program designed to mimic the functionality of a basic scientific calculator, inspired by the TI-30 calculator.
-While it doesn't encompass all the features of a TI-30, it aims to replicate the input behavior, where clicking buttons generates a string of inputs on the screen, as opposed to a simpler caluclator that only displays one input on the screen at once.
+While it doesn't encompass all the features of a TI-30, it aims to replicate the input behavior, where clicking buttons generates a string of inputs on the screen, as opposed to a simpler calculator that only displays one input on the screen at once.

 ## Logic: